Blue Bee Bankruptcy Lawyers : Salt Lake City Utah

 What are the different types of bankruptcy?

-Both individuals and corporations in Ohio can file a Chapter 7 bankruptcy to eliminate most debt.
+Both individuals and corporations in Utah can file a Chapter 7 bankruptcy to eliminate most debt.

 While individuals reorganize most debt under Chapter 13 and corporations reorganize most debt under Chapter 11.

 Becoming the most experienced bankruptcy firm in Utah has taught us a few things in the process.